 - Head-on collision with corporate vehicle: The client was driving on a local highway between two communities and was struck head-on by a pick-up truck driven by a large corporation’s employee.
 She suffered multiple injuries including a pelvic and arm fracture.
-Ms. Coughlin represented her for her claims against the large corporation and was successful in negotiating a significant, confidential, settlement on her behalf at a mediation.
+Former firm attorney Jennifer Coughlin represented her for her claims against the large corporation and was successful in negotiating a significant, confidential settlement on her behalf during mediation.

 Civil Rights Litigation

-On December 23, 2016 Michael Tyler Jacques was shot and killed by a Bend Police officer during a traffic stop in downtown Bend.
-An estate was set up on behalf of the deceased with his mother acting as personal representative and attorney Jennifer Coughlin representing the Estate.
+- Wrongful death: On December 23, 2016, Michael Tyler Jacques was shot and killed by a Bend Police officer during a traffic stop in downtown Bend.
+An estate was set up on behalf of the deceased with his mother acting as personal representative and former firm attorney Jennifer Coughlin representing the estate.
 A mediation was held and the City of Bend’s insurance settled the case for $800,000.
 The settlement was reached prior to filing a lawsuit against the city in the hopes of bringing closure to this family for the loss of their son and not having to undergo the stresses and emotional turmoil of litigation.

-- Eddie Mays Jr. was booked into the Deschutes County jail while high on methamphetamine.
-Unfortunately, this has become an epidemic and a majority Over the course of the next five hours his health declined.
-Video surveillance showed Mr. Mays writhing, jumping, laying down, and generally suffering in the holding cell while sheriff deputies looked on, laughed at him, mocked him and made fun of him.
-No request for medical evaluation or treatment was made. the nurse who was scheduled for that particular shift was on a pre-planned vacation and her shift did not get filled, as per policy.
-Mr. Mays internal organs shut down, and he died on the floor of the holding cell.
+- Wrongful death: Eddie Mays, Jr., was booked into the Deschutes County jail while high on methamphetamine.
+Over the course of the next five hours, his health greatly declined.
+Video surveillance showed Mr. Mays writhing, jumping, laying down and generally suffering in the holding cell while sheriff deputies looked on, laughed at him, mocked him and made fun of him.
+No request for medical evaluation or treatment was made.
+The nurse who was scheduled for that particular shift was on a pre-planned vacation and her shift did not get filled, as per policy.
+Mr. Mays internal organs shut down and he died on the floor of the holding cell.
 After over a year of litigation, many depositions and a great deal of discovery being exchanged, the case was mediated and settled for $1,025,000.
-Now, the jail has instigated changes to hopefully avoid this in the future, such as having a nurse present at all times.
-Mr. Mays family has felt relief and vindication that hopefully another person who happens to be high, or is suffering from mental illness or is in need of medical help, will now receive it based upon them bringing to light to this young man’s suffering and death.
+Now, the jail has instigated changes in an effort to avoid a similar event in the future, such as having a nurse present at all times.
+Mr. Mays’ family has felt relief and vindication in the hopes that other Deschutes County residents who are arrested while high or while suffering from mental illness or who require medical attention while in custody will now receive humane treatment after bringing to light the needless suffering and death of this young man.